You belong here.

 I have come to understand how much “mental health” is related to the nimbleness of the imagination.
 Hate, for instance is a failure of imagination.
 I love working with visual metaphors and words in order to help you get clearest about what you need and what are you drawn to.

 Assisting clients to articulate their needs to themselves and others with honesty and compassion is a big part of my work.
 I teach the heart-centered practice of Non-Violent Communication, and help clients develop fluency around it.
+We will reimagine what is possible and draw out what is healthy and human from our hearts, our lineage, and the earth from all of the devastating and disorienting conditioning and programming out there.

 I help make sense of the many intersecting systems that affect us in our troubled world.
-We will reimagine what is possible and discern what is healthy and real from all of the devastating programming and conditioning out there.

-I bring together Jungian psychoanalysis, somatic work, mindfulness, gestalt, transpersonal, depth psychology and energy work (if this is jargon I would love to have the opportunity to explain these concepts—they are accessible!)
+I have developed my own method from Jungian psychoanalysis, somatic work, mindfulness, gestalt, transpersonal, depth psychology, energy work and more (if this is jargon I would love to have the opportunity to explain these concepts—they are accessible!).

-Healing is to make whole.
-We are whole to begin with, in someway always are, just through time this wholeness becomes seemingly fractured and covered over or disguised by other peoples’ or cultural/systemic ideas, beliefs, and demands on us.
-Our work reclaims the pieces and puts them back in their rightful place.
 This is a process of identifying and releasing the toxicity of having been enculturated into a colonized world, and this is also an ancestral healing process.
 Colonization is a cultural (and ancestral) root of many negative beliefs which perpetuate addiction, hopelessness, and a chronic turning away from the self, from community, and our planet.
 This turning away also happens to (surprise!) fuel the current capitalistic, patriarchal, heteronormative paradigm (and is sending humanity to the brink of collapse).
 Yikes.

 If you are in pain, you are paying attention.
 Shakespeare said “There is no prison more confining than the one we don’t know we are in,” and these destructive systems create “invisible prisons” inside of our minds (that we then call mental illness) which keep us from our fundamental nature–one of sovereignty, embodiment, play, community, pleasure, creativity, and living in right relationship with ancestry, each other, and our planet.